needformth/parsing_npff/README.md

 ## Overview

-This project automates the collection, processing, and visualization of pension fund market data.
+This project automates the collection, processing, and reporting of pension fund market data.

 It was developed to support analytical reporting for a Russian non-state pension fund (NPF) by eliminating repetitive manual work involved in: